Kereta Hantu Manggarai: Plot

 Tari and Rossa return to Bobby's house, they find Peggy who is at Bobby's house blaming Bobby for Doddy's death.
 Peggy gets out of Bobby's house, and Tari chases after her.
 Bobby tells Rossa that he is obsessed with the ghost train because he feels that his missing girlfriend was taken by the train.
 Rossa asks Bobby to bring her to Ki Anom, to ask him questions about her sister.
 When meeting Ki Anom, he, informs that Emily is in a coma and located in a remote village.
 When they travel back home, Bobby tells Rossa that the female ghost who terrorizes them continuously is a woman who was a satanic cult follower and died when the train crashed into a cliff.
 Bobby's car suddenly stopped above train tracks.
 A train appeared as if it would run over their vehicle.
 Rossa and Bobby panic and shout, and the train disappears.

 Someone calls Rossa saying that Emily is found, and gives her the address.
 Rossa then told Bobby and rushed to the address.
 When they arrived, Emily is found unconscious.
 The residents explain that Emily was found on the train tracks.
 Bobby recommends bringing Emily to the hospital.
 Suddenly Bobby's cellphone rang, he discovered that Peggy had died.
 Emily wakes up, Rossa and Bobby immediately take Emily home.
 Before leaving, a person mentions that an evil spirit still possesses Emily and give a talisman to Rossa.
 Along the way home, in the car, Emily suddenly screamed because in her eyes she sees Rossa as a ghost.
 Panicking, Bobby stops the car and Emily immediately goes out from the vehicle and down, she ran towards a train station.

 Ki Anom calls Bobby, telling him that the female ghost is chasing the survivors of the ghost train.
 They try to find Emily, and Rossa finds her.
 When Bobby tries to approach Rossa and Emily, he is confronted by the female ghost and killed by a ceiling fan blade that tore at his neck.
 Rossa and Emily continue to run until they reach the railroad tracks, suddenly a train appeared out of nowhere tries to run over them.
 Rossa remembers the talisman and gives it to Emily.
 The ghost train runs over them, Emily survives, but Rossa is taken.

 Emily returns home, but she is shocked to find herself still being terrorized by the female ghost.
-At the College, Tari reads the newspaper about Rossa's Disappearance, then she opens up her locker and recalls the memories with Rossa as she sees her and Rossa's photos.
-When Tari closes the locker, immediately there is the sighting of Rossa as if the spirit of Rossa is asking Tari for help.
+At the college, Tari reads the newspaper about Rossa's disappearance, then she opens up her locker and recalls the memories with Rossa as she sees her and Rossa's photos.
+When Tari closes the locker, Rossa's spirit appears, asking Tari for help.